dhemery/cwd.dhemery.com/site/posts/2003-12-a_relationship_is_a_story.md

 ---
-category:  Resistance
+title: A Relationship is a Story
 date: 2003/12/04 03:00:00
 tags:
 - communicating
 - relating
-title: A Relationship is a Story
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> A relationship is a story.
 I don't mean that as a metaphor.
 I mean it literally: <strong> A relationship is a story. </strong> In particular, a relationship is a story about two people responding to each other and with each other over time. </p>